Your Cart

 Does collagen work for hair growth?
 Yes.
 Collagen is the most abundant protein in the human body, helping to form hair strands, the skin on your scalp, as well as your nails and many other types of connective tissues.

-While collagen can be obtained from drinking real, traditional bone broth, the best way to consume a hefty serving of this valuable protein is to use a collagen protein powder supplement.
+While collagen can be obtained from drinking real, traditional bone broth, the easiest way to consume a hefty serving of this valuable protein is to use a collagen protein powder supplement.
 Ancient Nutrition’s Multi Collagen Protein Powders combine hydrolyzed collagen (10 types of collagen) to provide a broad spectrum of collagen benefits, including support for healthy hair, skin, nails, joints and more.
+Its key collagen ingredient has been shown to promote healthy hair thickness and growth while reducing hair breakage.

 multi Collagen protein 60serv bottle